10 Spectacular things to do in Lisbon, Portugal, on an Unforgettable Trip!

 Convento do Carmo.

-On of the best walking routes in Lisbon should lead you to an amazing Carmo Ruins and Archaeological Museum.
-From Castle of Sao Jorge on the hills of Lisbon walk to Convento do Carmo.
+One of the best things to do in Lisbon is visiting the amazing Carmo Ruins and Archaeological Museum.
+From the Castle of São Jorge on the hills of Lisbon, walk to Convento do Carmo.
 It is well visible from the Castle Sao George hill, and this is how I noticed the ruins and it got my immediate attention.

-This building was known as one of the most magnificent Gothic temples in Lisbon until the earthquake in 18th century, when a building suffered serious damage of its components.
-Now it’s possible to admire its basic structures form 14-15th century.
+This building was known as one of the most magnificent Gothic temples in Lisbon until the earthquake in 18th century, when the building suffered serious damage of its components.
+Now it’s possible to admire its basic structures from 14-15th century.
 But still, the church ruins are highly impressive, it’s obvious this had to be a unique tenple construction.

 Convento do Carmo